datastaxdevs/workshop-sql-to-nosql-migration/README.md

 📗 **Expected output**
 ![Screen Shot 2021-04-07 at 8 29 07 AM](https://user-images.githubusercontent.com/23346205/113866689-9c100800-977b-11eb-95dc-b990d268ac9d.png)

-Now, go back to `CQL Console` in your Astra UI and view the data from the `petclinic_owner` table.
+Now, go back to `CQL Console` in your Astra DB UI and view the data from the `petclinic_owner` table.

 📘 **Command to execute**
 ```SQL